top of page

 Marc Zakian

-The Diary of a Graverobber is a based on true events and real people, drawn from the actual diary of Joseph Naples, a London gravedigger who became part of the infamous Borough Gang in the early 19th century.
-This British History Podcast dramatises the dramatic events.
+The Diary of a Graverobber is based on true events and real people.
+It draws from the actual diary of Joseph Naples, a London gravedigger who became part of the infamous Borough Gang in the early 19th century.
+This British History Podcast dramatises the gripping events surrounding this dark chapter in history.

-This real gang of “resurrection men” supplied stolen corpses to some of London’s most celebrated surgeons — Sir Astley Cooper, Henry Cline — who taught and operated at institutions such as St. Thomas’s Hospital, Guy’s Hospital, and St. Bartholomew’s Hospital.
+This real gang of “resurrection men” supplied stolen corpses to some of London’s most celebrated surgeons.
+Notable figures like Sir Astley Cooper and Henry Cline taught and operated at prestigious institutions such as St. Thomas’s Hospital, Guy’s Hospital, and St. Bartholomew’s Hospital.

 Astley Cooper